spinningarrow/resume/resume.md

 - Unit testing in Jasmine and functional testing using Webdriver
 - Design work using Inkscape and GIMP

-### Web Developer, NTU Solutions
+### Freelance Web Developer
-#### Dec 2010 – Jan 2011
+#### 2010 - 2011

-- Created NTU Electives (ntuelectives.com), a website for NTU students to review courses offered in NTU using CodeIgniter (PHP) and jQuery
+- **NTUElectives**: Created ntuelectives.com, a website for NTU students to review courses offered in NTU using CodeIgniter (PHP) and jQuery

-### Web Developer, Fresh Lime Media
-#### March 2010 – May 2010
+- With a professor in the **Nanyang Business School**: developed an online survey using PHP and the GD imaging library, and did some web scraping using curl, JavaScript and Webdriver.IO

-- Transformed the 'Publications' section of the Navdanya (navdanya.org) website using PHP and jQuery, and managed the main site and blog using Joomla and Wordpress
+- With **Fresh Lime Media**: revamped the 'Publications' section of navdanya.org using PHP and jQuery, and managed the main site and blog using Joomla and Wordpress
-- Wrote a jQuery-based module for Bharti Infratel

-### Work Study
-#### March 2010 onwards

-- Worked as a Web Developer for a professor in the Nanyang Business School
-- Developed an online survey using PHP and the GD imaging library
-- Did some web crawling and scraping using curl, JavaScript and Webdriver.IO

 Education
 ---------